su8code/ethioclicks-javaapp/README.md

 Download and Install the Inno Setup Compiler Appllication

-open up Inno Setup Compiler and click create a new script file using the script wizard and it will directly olen GUI interface and the application will finally generate the script file for you.
+open up Inno Setup Compiler and click on the option "create a new script file using the script wizard" you see on the screen and it will directly open the GUI interface for you. but if you rather prefer writting all the code by yourself very good you can go ahead click start empty script and start typing the script by yourself but if you are not famillier with the Inno  Script and you mostly want easy ways the GUI Option is prolific. as simple as there is a form you have to fill and the app will generate the script file for you , fantastic and time saving.

 ![inno](https://user-images.githubusercontent.com/88676535/158459942-d5b65d66-565a-455a-832c-4f7ab58a5e5f.JPG) <br />

 On The Popup Form Specify The Application Name , Application Version Number and some other basic informations related to the application and Click next.
-Another Input Box Will Popup and will Ask you to specify the Destination Folder weather to allow users change the name or use the specified folder name only but  We can leave it in the default value and click next.
+Another Input Box Will Popup and will Ask you to specify the Destination Folder weather to allow users change the destination name or use the specific folder name  but almost all the default values are all very nice and we can leave them untouched  and proceed by clicking next.

 ![appp](https://user-images.githubusercontent.com/88676535/158593941-a918de43-7465-487b-b9c2-f23bc1a77c66.JPG) <br />

 At this stage we will click on  the Main Application Executable section and directly select the exe inside our folder 'setup-installer-folder' which is the executable generated by launch4j. <br />

-Here Comes the time to see the importance of creating "setup-installer-folder", In Other Application files section you only need to select this folder and all the other files folders will be added into our setup program. after seting up this click next and set the options you want based on your need but at the last it will ask you to run compile the script `Don't say Yes to Run the Script ` there are some  more things we got to do. we have to modify the script and add our own code.
+Here Comes the time to see the importance of creating "setup-installer-folder", In Other Application files section you only need to select "setup-installer-folder" folder and all the other files folders will be added recursively into our setup program. after setting up this click next and go to the next screen and set the options you want based on your need, but at the last it will ask you to compile the script. `Don't say Yes to Run the Script ` there are some  more things we got to do. we have to modify the script and add our own code.

+#####  At this time i believe we all have our own basic inno script code cool ,  before rolling into the next step let's save our script we have to save our script file on a place we remember.

 ## Modifying the Inno Script

 Before Running the Script and directly getting into compiling the setup process once again we need to make sure what we have and prepare all the requird files , folders and resources for our program. as we stated on the introduction section of our documentation we have a plan to embedd the MySQL server into our application.
-MySQL is open source relational database management system developed using C and  C++ programming languages that is being used to manage database systems, retrieving data from database tables <br />
+MySQL is open source relational database management system developed using C and  C++ programming languages that is being used to, manage database systems , retrieving data from database tables and so many more <br />

 MySQL is released under an open-source license.
 So you have nothing to pay to use it.<br />
 MySQL is a very powerful program in its own right.
 It handles a large subset of the functionality of the most expensive and powerful database packages. <br />